Museum School Programs

 Resources for the 2020/21 School Year

 While the museum will not be offering on-site school programs this fall, our education staff have modified many of our programs for teachers to deliver in the classroom.
+Free, self guided visits are also a great option for homeschoolers Wednesday to Friday.

 Each modified program contains 1.5 hours of programming on a flashdrive, including teacher notes, a PowerPoint presentation, a set plan, photos of artifacts and a craft activity with craft supplies included.
 Cost: $51.60.
+View the printable brochure.

 Christmas Long Ago (K to 4)